Boendestodet/15.x-with-8.60/README.md

 to
 otb client="8.60" version="3" id="64"

-That's it.
+To avoid bugs and problems
+Create a blank map and then import your old map on it :D That's it.

 Btw..
 If you are interested to use that spr with cip client, use the 860-cip branch :)